 App-Based Rewards Programs Offer Seamless Interactions Encouraging Customer Loyalty

 The Starbucks Rewards program is an industry leader, not only because Starbucks is a $6 billion business, but because app usage is a driving force behind the seamless access consumers have to their rewards.
-By creating a loyalty program that works across brick-and-mortar and mobile, Starbucks encourages enrollment in the Rewards program and maximizes consumer’s overall satisfaction.
+By creating a loyalty program that works across brick-and-mortar and mobile, Starbucks encourages enrollment in the rewards program and maximizes consumers' overall satisfaction.
 Personalization, like birthday treats and customized experiences, are more easily accessed with in-app reward programs.

-The Starbucks Rewards app allows users to skip the line with mobile-ordering, access drink specials, easily see their rewards and, of course, encourages frictionless payments at point of sale — these perks inspire brand loyalty.
+The Starbucks Rewards app allows users to skip the line with mobile-ordering, access drink specials, easily see their rewards and, of course, make frictionless payments at point of sale — these perks inspire brand loyalty.
 The points earned are purchase-based and the April update allowed for more frequent cash outs.
 “With respect to driving digital relationships, we are pleased with the continued momentum of our Starbucks Rewards program,” said Starbucks CEO Kevin Johnson “In the second quarter, we expanded our active member base by half a million customers, a 13% increase that takes active Rewards membership to 16.8 million.”